bast/talk-complexity/talk.md

 ## Prefer loose coupling and high cohesion

 - Low cohesion: difficult to maintain, test, reuse, or even understand
-    - Non-cohesive code has unnecessary dependencies
+    - Non-cohesive code introduces unnecessary dependencies
     - Swiss army knife modules

 ![](img/low-cohesion.svg)

-- High cohesion: associated with robustness, reliability, reusability, and understandability
+- High cohesion: robust, reliable, reusable, understandable
-    - Do one thing only and do it well
+    - **Do one thing only and do it well**
     - API of cohesive code changes less over time
     - Power of the Unix command line is a set of highly cohesive tools
     - Microservices